IEEE-SaTML/2025/content/attend/visa.md

 #subtitle = ""
 +++

+The option to have a visa invitation letter issued can be selected during registration.
-If you need an invitation letter for your visa application, please contact Reika Kinoshita at reika.kinoshita@utoronto.ca.
+If you need a visa invitation letter issued before registering, please contact Reika Kinoshita at reika.kinoshita@utoronto.ca.
 Include your full name (as shown in your passport), date of birth, and any other information relevant to your visa application when sending a request via email to Reika.